-If the call is being processed asynchronously, a RopProgress response can be returned instead of the RopHardDeleteMessages response.
+If the call is being processed asynchronously, the server can return a RopProgress response to indicate that the operation is still processing, or it can return a RopHardDeleteMessages response to indicate that the operation has already completed.
 For more details about RopProgress, including usages, restrictions, and notes, see [MS-OXCPRPT] section 2.2.22.